danielsantil/danielsantil.github.io/content/resume.md

   </div>
 </div>

-- Collaborated on the migration of a legacy monolith API to a microservices architecture using .NET Core and SQL Server deployed on Azure, redesigning the system to independently manage shipments and voyages with improved scalability and maintainability, with source code version controlled via GitLab.
+- Led backend development for the migration of a legacy monolith API to a microservices architecture using .NET Core and SQL Server deployed on Azure, redesigning the system to independently manage shipments and voyages with improved scalability and maintainability.

 - Established a robust testing suite with xUnit, Docker, and Testcontainers to spin up isolated, production-ready database environments for both unit and integration tests.

-- Implemented Azure Service Bus senders and receivers to handle asynchronous event-driven communication, triggering real-time updates to aggregated dashboard reports for carriers and admin users.
+- Designed an event-driven microservices architecture using Azure Service Bus to coordinate shipment and voyage services, triggering real-time updates to aggregated dashboard reports for carriers and admin users.

 - Developed Azure Functions to automate SQL Server operations, ensuring shipment records were accurately updated in response to voyage status changes.